CHSS Advice Line

-High blood pressure is usually treated through a combination of drug treatments and lifestyle changes.
+High blood pressure is usually treated through a combination of medication and lifestyle changes.
 Which medication is best for you will depend on your age and overall health, but no matter what you’re prescribed, the goal is to bring your blood pressure as close to the target range as possible.

 Making lifestyle changes can also improve your blood pressure.
-In particular: stopping smoking, maintaining a healthy weight, staying active, keeping your alcohol intake low, and reducing salt intake can all make a difference.
+In particular:

 Managing your high blood pressure can feel like a huge challenge, but small changes to your lifestyle and habits over time lead to big improvements.